unisse-courses/s14-mp3/UPDATES.md

   - [ ] Should show all the deets + no errors for both post / account
   - [x] Shows partial results (example: u searched pan instead of "pancakes" but it still shows up)
 - [x] Create Post
-  - [ ] Save Button -> Should add a new post in the db
+  - [x] Save Button -> Should add a new post in the db
-    - [ ] Update the code using the updated current user code
+    - [x] Update the code using the updated current user code
-    - [ ] Make a function that will generate a post id (incrementing numbers)
+    - [x] Make a function that will generate a post id (incrementing numbers)
+    - [ ] should be redirected to the correct route (which is the new post created)
 - [ ] Edit Post
   - [ ] Save Button -> Should update the post info in the db & update the page information agad
   - [ ] Post info should be pre-loaded na